-I have for many years provided a pro bono service for leaseholders in need of advice, working closely with the charity Leasehold Knowledge Partnership.
-I continue to provide this service where I can (see contacts page)
+I have for many years provided a pro bono service for leaseholders in need of advice, working closely with various leasehold charities over the years.
+I continue to provide this service where I can.

 I have specialised in Enfranchisement, Right to Manage and other Leasehold Reform work for all of my practising career and have a background in general property litigation.
 My practice has expanded to professional negligence claims in the leasehold reform field.
 I qualified as a Solicitor in 2007.

-I act for freeholders, intermediate landlords and tenants and played a leading role in my former firm being short listed in the Regional Professional of the Year category in the 2014 Enfranchisement and Right to Manage Awards.
-I was delighted to be individually crowned Winner of the Regional Professional of the Year in the 2015 awards and was listed in the Top 100 Most Influential People in the Residential Leasehold Property Sector by News on the Block.
+I act for freeholders, intermediate landlords and leaseholders.
+I played a leading role in my former firm being short listed in the Regional Professional of the Year category in the 2014 Enfranchisement and Right to Manage Awards.
+I was Winner of the Regional Professional Of the Year in the 2015 awards and was listed in the Top 100 Most Influential People in the Residential Leasehold Property Sector by News on the Block.
 I was also a finalist in the 2016 and 2017 ERMA's for Regional Professional of the Year and Solicitor of the Year.
-I pride myself in getting the best result for my clients, often acting against some of the perhaps more tricky opponents.
+I am a member of the Association of Leasehold Enfranchisement Practitioners.
+I pride myself in getting the best result for my clients, often acting against some of the more challenging opponents.

-In addition to private practice work, I am also working part time for the Law Commission on the Government’s leasehold and commonhold reforms.
+I am also working part time for the Law Commission as part of three teams advising the MHCLG on law reform to enfranchisement, right to manage and commonhold legislation.

 I explored a few different careers before I decided that law was the area I wanted to work in.
 As I hadn’t gone down the traditional route by going to university, I initially worked part time on reception at a local law firm while I gained a legal secretarial qualification.
 Soon after I began working full time as a legal secretary, I worked in different areas of law assisting with, company and commercial, employment and residential conveyancing.
 During this time I decided to study further and obtain a full legal qualification enabling me to work on my own caseload.
 I worked during the day and attended college in the evenings.